 Need something beyond my books?
 Get in touch with me, and I’ll work with you directly.
 I do a lot of speaking and school visits.
 Below are some of my presentation themes.
 At far bottom are tips on creating a successful author event.

-I focus on how a novel or short story is adapted to film or another art form.
-I share my experiences working with Hollywood producers on a CBS television movie, and also my recent successful indie film Sweet Land.
-I also show clips from the 2016 operatic production of my novel, Memory Boy, then compare with scenes in the book.
-Fun stuff!
+I show how a novel or short story is adapted to film or another art form.
+I share my experiences working with Hollywood producers on a CBS television movie, and also my recent successful indie film Sweet Land–which now has new life as a fully staged musical.

 “Pathway to Publication”